freddolino-lab/ipod/docs/postprocessing.md

 conditions, the absence of a strict epod in one condition should receive less weight in your final interpretation of results.

+NOTE: in prior versions of this pipeline, EPODs that wrapped around the ends of contigs representing circular chromosomes or plasmids could be called.
+As of version 2.5.4 of this pipeline, we do not allow wrapping around the ends of contigs.

 ## Irreproducible discovery rate

-For both peak and EPOD calling, we calculate the irreproducible discovery rate (IDR, doi:10.1214/11-AOAS466;
+For peak calling, we calculate the irreproducible discovery rate (IDR, doi:10.1214/11-AOAS466;
 [click here for link](https://projecteuclid.org/journals/annals-of-applied-statistics/volume-5/issue-3/Measuring-reproducibility-of-high-throughput-experiments/10.1214/11-AOAS466.full)).
 IDR calculation works on one pair of replicates at a time.